Who is the Data Controller?

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 Details of retention periods for different aspects of your personal data are available in our retention policy which you can request from us by contacting us at firstname.lastname@example.org

 Where the personal data relates to our events you may receive an invitation where you may be interested in the work we undertake on behalf of disadvantaged young people in Tower Hamlets and the City of London in the field of education.

 Please be advised that if you visit our premises CCTV is in operation for security purposes in the main entrance hall.

 What to do if you have a concern.

-Please contact us first on firstname.lastname@example.org and we will do our best to help you.
-If you are not satisfied you may contact the Regulator of GDPR, the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations 2003, updated 2004 and 2011 is the Information Commissioner’s Office.
+Please contact us first on email@example.com and we will do our best to help you.
+If you are not satisfied you may contact the Regulator of the Data Protection Act 2018 (incorporating GDPR) and the Privacy and Electronic Communications Regulations 2003, updated 2004 and 2011 at the Information Commissioner’s Office.
 If you feel you wish to draw the Regulator’s attention to the way and the purposes for which we are processing personal data, you may contact the ICO by clicking here

 When last updated?